cambiatus/backend/README.md

 ```
 ## NGINX Setup: Crawlers

 Cambiatus has builtin support for social media crawlers, in order to dynamically serve rich links (or Open Graphs) in accordance to the [Open Graph Protocol](https://ogp.me/).
-To setup, follow this steps:
+To setup, follow these steps:

 **Step 0**